Loveland Castle: Medieval Inspiration in Charming Small-Town Ohio

 Sadly, his wife had left him and remarried before he could be pronounced undead.
 So Andrews used his new single status as an opportunity to stick around France for a while, learning about architecture.
 He never remarried, despite receiving over 50 proposals.

-Loveland Castle and Buddy RE-min
+Loveland Castle and Buddy the dog

 The front of the castle, with resident pup, Buddy.

-How Did the Castle Come to Be?
+How Did Loveland Castle Come to Be?

 Andrews’s time in France gave him a keen interest in castles, and also some knowledge about their construction.